mondoohq/installer/examples/terraform-digitalocean/README.md

 ## Build Infrastructure

-Verify that everthing is in place to build the infrastructure:
+Verify that everything is in place for the infrastructure:

 ```
 $ terraform init
 ```

-Now, since all the tooling is ready, lets plan the buuld.
+Now, since all the tooling is ready, lets plan the build.
 Terraform will ask you for your ssh fingerprint.
-Monddo will use reuse the configured SSH keys automatically.
+Mondoo will use reuse the configured SSH keys automatically.
 You can find your ssh key fingerprint in [DigitalOcean dashboard](https://cloud.digitalocean.com/account/securitys).

 ```
 $ terraform plan